btrfs/btrfs-workflow/patch-submission.md

 ## Git commit messages

 Follow the standard kernel commit message guidelines.
 In addition, please keep the following in mind.

 - For lockdep fixes, Please include the lockdep message and stack trace in the commit.
-- If you are fixing a regression from a specific commit, it's nice to add the Fixes: tag.
-You can accomplish this using the "pretty" format found in config/gitconfig, using `git show --format=pretty <bad commit>` to get the correct format for your Fixes: tag.
+- If you are fixing a regression from a specific commit, it's nice to add the
+  Fixes: tag.
+You can accomplish this using the "fixes" alias found in config/gitconfig, using `git fixes <bad commit>` to get the correct format for your Fixes: tag.
 - If you are addressing a specific Github issue, you can add References: <url to the issue>.

 ## Prerequisites